Overseas student attendance

 You must also document and implement a range of policies and procedures, to monitor course progress including:

 - the requirements for achieving satisfactory course progress (including attendance of scheduled course contact hours) which promote and uphold the integrity of the course

 - how to address misconduct and allegations of misconduct

 - processes for recording and assessing a student’s course progress

 - processes to identify, notify and assist overseas students who are at risk of not being able to complete their course within the nominated duration (including from their participation in tuition activities)

 - details of an intervention strategy to assist students who are at risk of not meeting course progress requirements

 - processes for determining the point at which a student has failed to meet satisfactory course progress.

-If an overseas student is not attending scheduled classes, but is making satisfactory progress in their course, then the course duration set is not suitable for that student—because they must already have the skills, knowledge and experience to progress in their course without receiving structured training.
+If an overseas student is not attending scheduled classes, but is making satisfactory progress in their VET course, then the course duration set is not suitable for that student—because they may already have the skills, knowledge and experience to progress in their course without receiving structured training.